efi1/java_projects/contactsorgenizer/readme.txt

 * you may find the entire source code at: https://github.com/efi1/java_projects

 RUNNING THE APPLICATION
 -----------------------
-1. Copy the jar artifact - contactsorgenizer-1.0-SNAPSHOT.jar - to your machine.
+- After building the project via maven, a jar artifict is created.
-2. Run it, by using the following command: java -jar contactsorgenizer-1.0-SNAPSHOT.jar
+- You may run it by using the following command: java -jar contactsorgenizer-1.0-SNAPSHOT.jar